Common options

 ResyncPeriod

-Grafana doesn’t have any webhooks or similar ways of giving information to the operator that a Grafana resource, like a dashboard, has changed.
-Due to this the Grafana operator has to constantly poll the Grafana API to test for changes in the dashboard.
+Grafana doesn’t have any webhooks or similar ways of notifying the operator that a Grafana resource, like a dashboard, has changed.
+Due to this the Grafana operator constantly polls the Grafana API to test for changes and overwrite the resources, reconciling towards the desired state.

-To avoid control how often this polling should occur, you can set the spec.resyncPeriod field.
-This field tells the operator how often it should poll the Grafana instance for changes.
+To control how often this polling should occur, you can set the spec.resyncPeriod field.
+This field tells the operator how often it should poll the Grafana instance for changes for the specific resource.

 apiVersion: grafana.integreatly.org/v1beta1